The MGA With An Attitude

 BROKEN THROTTLE CABLE - CB-107

 If you drive a lot, carry a spare throttle cable with the tool kit, as they tend to break at 15,000 to 20,000 miles.
 I have been scratching my head over this problem for years, but so far it doesn't seem serious enough to bother fixing.
-One cure would be to install an anti-friction bearing on the input trunion mounting so it can rotate freely in the arm to prevent the cable from flexing.
-Another fix might be to install a sliding guide on the trunion to maintain the orientation while the input arm swings.
+One cure would be to install an anti-friction bearing on the input trunnion mounting so it can rotate freely in the arm to prevent the cable from flexing.
+Another fix might be to install a sliding guide on the trunnion to maintain the orientation while the input arm swings.

 If anyone has a better idea for an easy fix, do tell.

-If the cable breaks at the output trunion, you will need a little extra length on that end to reconnect it.
+If the cable breaks at the output trunnion, you will need a little extra length on that end to reconnect it.
 Pull the outer jacket forward until the inner cable disappears well inside out of the way.
 Cut 1/2 to 3/4 inch from the end of the outer jacket.
-Then put the outer jacket back into the bulkhed fitting, push the inner cable forward to expose the output end, and reconnect it.
-This may work once and still have enough cable length to be servicable, but don't push your luck for a second time.
+Then put the outer jacket back into the bulkhead fitting, push the inner cable forward to expose the output end, and reconnect it.
+This may work once and still have enough cable length to be serviceable, but don't push your luck for a second time.
 At your earliest convenience, order a new throttle cable for a spare.

 |